 Watch the story of one child's inspiring path to reading his Bar Mitzvah Parsha

-SINAI Schools is grateful to Federation of Northern New Jersey for funding our Bar/Bat Mitzvah Program in its entirety.
+SINAI Schools is grateful to the Jewish Federation of Northern New Jersey for funding our Bar/Bat Mitzvah Program in its entirety.